nhsx/skunkworks-long-stayer-risk-stratification/docs/build_and_deploy.md

 which in turn should be placed in the `records` directory.
 Failure to include the required record data in `records/example_records.csv` will prevent the data loading code, and in turn the record API endpoints, from operating.

+To generate fake data with the necessary columns and fake rows, please see the documentation for the [fake data generator](../fake_data_generation/README.md).

+To train the models using real or fake data, please see the documentation for [training](../training/README.md).

 ## Recommended: Containerised Build

 Deployment of a production build of the API service and WebUI is achieved with Docker containers.